mmanis88/mmanis88/README.md

     Focus: Bridging Mathematical Physics and Explainable AI to enhance QML systems.
     Status: In development.

-3. LegalTech AI Company
+3. GreenTech AI Company

-    Description: Revolutionizing legal document review using AI agents capable of document analysis and interactive Q&A.
+    Description: Revolutionizing digital product passport review using AI agents capable of document analysis and interactive Q&A.
-    Focus: Legal document automation and attorney support using state-of-the-art AI.
+    Focus: DPP document automation and  support using state-of-the-art AI.
     Status: Prototype phase.

-4. RAG Search Engine for Museam
+4. RAG Search Engine for Secondary Education

-    Description: A search engine aimed at generating AI content for museums and libraries while ensuring source attribution.
+    Description: A search engine aimed at generating AI content for secondary education and libraries while ensuring source attribution.
     Focus: Ethical AI use with metadata and watermarking techniques.
     Status:NGO-backed initiative.